 5. Soothe chapped lips

 Got dry, flaky lips which frankly your mum would struggle to peck?
-Do yourself a favor and grab an old toothbrush and gently scrub any dead skin off your lips.
+Do yourself a favour and grab an old toothbrush and gently scrub any dead skin off your lips.
 Then rub in a little coconut oil for truly kissable lips. ••Goes off to find David Gandy••

 6. Polish wood